hwaf/hwaf-tests-rootreflex-pkg1/README.md

 pkg1
 ====

-a simple package to test ROOT's rootcint dictionaries.
+a simple package to test ROOT's reflex dictionaries.